 Basic Mobile Internet Set Up

-They have a TON of options for different plans, different equipment and can help you determine what you really need for your situation.
+They have a TON of options for different plans, and different equipment and can help you determine what you really need for your situation.

-Unless you are a full time digital nomad, you probably don’t need the big elaborate set up with all the boosters, antennas, etc. You most likely need something basic to stream video, check email and browse the internet.
+Unless you are a full-time digital nomad, you probably don’t need the big elaborate setup with all the boosters, antennas, etc. You most likely need something basic to stream video, check email and browse the internet.

-The 3 Things We Use
+The 3 Devices We Use for Mobile Internet

 - We actually DON’T use a booster!
 Since we are not huge boondockers in the sense of going out to remote areas, it’s something we’ve found we do not need.